 INTRODUCTION: Exiled Chilean Communist Party leader Luis Corvalan arrived in Italy on Wednesday (23 February) for a 10 days visit.

-INTRODUCTION: Exiled Chilean Communist Party leader Luis Corvalan arrived in Italy on Wednesday (23 February) for a 10 days visit.
+Background: INTRODUCTION: Exiled Chilean Communist Party leader Luis Corvalan arrived in Italy on Wednesday (23 February) for a 10 days visit.
 The visit included a major political rally in Rome on Friday (25 February).
 Senor Corvalan, who had been in jail in Chile since 1973, was exchanged last December for Soviet dissident Vladimir Bukovsky, currently in the United States.

 SYNOPSIS: Senor Corvalan and his wife were given a warm welcome after their arrival at Rome airport.
 They were met by a delegation of leading members of the Italian Communist Party, who are playing host to the Corvalans during their stay.